-Economies are complex multidimensional systems.
-Robustness and resilience are two attributes which a system may possess.
-Robustness means that small shocks to the system are absorbed without much difficulty; resilience means that a system bounces back after a shock.
-Fragility negates robustness and resilience: it therefore means that the response of the system to small disturbances or small changes can be large and that after a disturbance the system does not bounce back.
-We can set up the problem of fragility/robustness in terms of a line which stretches from robustness on the left to fragility on the right.
+multidimensional systems. are complex Economies Robustness and resilience are two attributes which a system Robustness means that small shocks to the may possess. system are absorbed without much difficulty and resilience means that a system bounces back after a shock.
+Fragility negates robustness and resilience: it therefor means that the response of the system to small disturbances or small changes can be large and that after a disturbance the system We can set up the problem of does not bounce back. fragility - robustness in terms of a line which stretches from robustness on the left to fragility on the right.

-On any date, every economic unit can be placed at some point on this representation of the degree of robustness and fragility of its financial structure.
-Where a unit is placed on the robustness/fragility line depends upon the relation between the unit's cash flows (profits, wages, taxes, and cash flows from owned assets) and its payment commitments as determined by its liability structure.
-The placing of the units of an economy on this line leads to a frequency distribution of financially fragile and robust units.6
+At any date every economic unit can be placed at some point on this representation of the degree of robustness and fragility of its financial structure.
+Where a unit is placed on the robustness - fragility line depends upon the relation between the units cash flows (profits, wages, taxes and cash flows from owned assets) and its payment commitments as determined by its liability structure.
+The placing of the units of an economy on this line leads to a frequency distribution of financially fragile and robust units.

-The argument will be in terms of an economic unit, which could be a firm, household, financial institution, or government unit.
-It is useful to divide the cash-flows-to-payment commitment relation of economic units into three classes-namely, hedge, speculative, and Ponzi financing units.
+The argument will be in terms of an economic unit, which could be a firm, household, financial institution or government unit.
+It is useful to divide the cash flows to payment commitment relation of economic units hedge, speculative and Ponzi financing units.

-For hedge financing units, the income cash flows are expected to be large enough so that the contractual payments on account of both interest and principal on its liabilities can be met from its income cash flows during every period over an extended horizon.
-Inasmuch as equity liabilities do not commit payments, the larger the equity share in the financing structure of a unit, the greater the likelihood that the unit is a hedge financing unit.
-Equity and long-term debt financing are attributes of hedge financing units.
+For hedge financing units the income cash flows are expected to be large enough so that the contractual payments on account of both interest and principle on its liabilities can be met from its income cash flows during every period over an extended horizon.
+Inasmuch as equity liabilities do not commit payments, the larger the equity share in the financing structure of a unit the greater the likelihood that the unit is a hedge financing unit.
+Equity and long term debt financing are attributes of hedge financing units.

-For the second class of units, that of speculative financing units, the cash flow earned, either from operations or from the way its assets perform, is sufficient to pay the interest due on debts, but insufficient to meet the payments due on the principal of its maturing liabilities.
-To meet its payment commitments, such a unit has to refinance, i.e., roll over, maturing debts.
-Speculative financing units are dependent upon the "normal functioning" of financial markets and institutions.
+For the second class of units, speculative financing units, the cash flows it earns, either from operations or from the way its assets perform, is sufficient to pay the interest due on debts, but the cash flow is insufficient to meet the payments due on the principle of its maturing To meet its payment commitments such a unit liabilities. maturing debts. over, refinance, i.e. roll to has Speculative financing units are dependent upon the "normal and institutions. financial markets functioning" of

 Disruption of financing channels, such as occurs when banks fail, can adversely affect speculative financing units.

-For Ponzi financing units, the cash flows, from operations or from the way its assets perform, are not large enough to meet both the interest payments on their debts and all payments due on their maturing liabilities.
-Such units not only have to refinance or roll over maturing debts, but they have to borrow funds to pay interest.
+For Ponzi financing units, the cash flows, from operations or from the way its assets perform, are not large enough so that they can meet both the interest payments on their debts and all of the payments due on their maturing liabilities.
+Such units not only have to refinance or roll over maturing debts but they have to borrow funds to pay interest.
 Ponzi financing units capitalize interest on debts.
-On the balance sheet of private units, this means that the equity account is decreased and the debt account is increased: the debt equity ratio increases for Ponzi financing units.7 As the equity account goes towards zero for a private Ponzi unit, the ability to Ponzi finance ends.8
+On their balance sheet of private units this means that the equity account is decreased and the debt account is increased: the debt equity ratio increases for Ponzi financing units.
+As the equity account goes towards zero for a private Ponzi unit the ability to Ponzi finance ends.